canjs/canjs/guides/models.md

 ### Retrieving items from a server

-The `find___` methods are available directly off of the object definition (i.e., they are static).
-The `create`, `update`, and `destroy` methods are available off of specific instances of a can.Model.
+The `find___`, `create`, `update`, and `destroy functions are available directly off of the object definition (i.e., they are static).
+The `destroy` function is
+available off of specific instances of a can.Model.
 We'll see how to use these below.

-**Reminder**: The number of parameters you pass in to an extend method is important.
-If you pass in a single parameter object, the extend method will use that to set the instanceProperties.
+**Reminder**: The number of parameters you pass in to an extend function is important.
+If you pass in a single parameter object, the extend function will use that to set the instanceProperties.
 If you pass in two parameter objects, the *first* object passed in will be used to set the *staticProperties*.
 The second parameter will be used to set the